dionisggr/multiserve/README.md

 ```

 ### Step 6-A: Setup (Quick)
-The following command will pull any table schema changes done through Supabase's web client, start the Supabase server, run the migrations and seed the database.
+The following command will pull any table schema changes done through Supabase's web client, start the Supabase server, run the migrations, seed the database and set up some helpful terminal aliases.
 ```bash
 npm run setup
 ```